Skip to main content

 Human History

 The forest survived centuries of surrounding landscape clearance due to its status as a reserved hunting ground for successive Polish, Lithuanian, and Russian aristocratic owners who maintained it for game.
-The Tsumansky forest was particularly noted for its large game populations and was managed as a hunting reserve from the medieval period.
-Soviet-era forestry conducted selective logging in some areas but the core old-growth survived due to recognition of its special ecological character.
-Local communities traditionally utilized the forest edges for mushroom and berry gathering.
+The Tsumansky forest was particularly noted for its large game populations, with records of European rulers and nobles hunting in the forest stretching back to Prince Vytautas and later the Radziwiłł family.
+[1] Soviet-era forestry conducted selective logging in some areas but the core old-growth survived due to recognition of its special ecological character.
+Local communities traditionally utilised the forest edges for mushroom and berry gathering.

 Park History

-The exceptional old-growth character of the Tsumansky forest has been recognized by scientists since the early twentieth century.
+The exceptional old-growth character of the Tsumansky forest has been recognised by scientists since the early twentieth century.
 Post-independence conservation efforts aimed to prevent commercial logging of the valuable old timber.
-The national nature park was established by presidential decree in 2010, providing legal protection for the ancient trees and the complex forest ecosystem they support.
-The park has since focused on developing sustainable tourism, supporting European bison reintroduction, and conducting research on old-growth forest ecology.
+The national nature park was established by presidential decree on 22 February 2010, providing legal protection for the ancient trees and the complex forest ecosystem they support.
+[1] The park has since focused on developing sustainable tourism, supporting European bison conservation, and conducting research on old-growth forest ecology.

 Major Trails And Attractions

 The park's primary attraction is its collection of monumental ancient trees, with designated routes passing the largest and most impressive oaks and pines.
 European bison viewing areas allow visitors to observe the reintroduced herd in semi-natural conditions.
 Forest trails through different habitat types demonstrate the diversity of vegetation from dry pine heath to wet alder forest.
-The atmosphere of ancient woodland, with massive trunks and abundant deadwood, creates a powerful sense of encountering primeval nature.
+The park offers approximately 600 km of travel routes across 13 designated paths, supporting trekking, biking, and kayaking.
+[1] The atmosphere of ancient woodland, with massive trunks and abundant deadwood, creates a powerful sense of encountering primeval nature.

 Visitor Facilities And Travel

-The park is located near the town of Tsuman in Volyn Oblast, approximately 40 kilometers from the regional center Lutsk.
-A visitor center provides orientation and information about trail options and wildlife viewing opportunities.
+The park is located near the town of Tsuman in Volyn Oblast, approximately 57 kilometres from the regional centre Lutsk.
+[1] A visitor centre provides orientation and information about trail options and wildlife viewing opportunities.
 Accommodation is available in Tsuman and surrounding communities, with some rural tourism options near the park.
 Marked trails of varying length and difficulty allow self-guided exploration, with guided tours available for groups interested in the forest's ecology and history.

 Conservation And Sustainability

 Protection of the veteran trees from windthrow during increasingly severe storms is a growing concern as climate change intensifies weather extremes.
 Bark beetle outbreaks in surrounding managed forests threaten to spread into the park's spruce components.
 Maintaining appropriate visitor numbers to prevent trampling of forest-floor vegetation around popular ancient trees requires ongoing management.
-The European bison reintroduction program requires landscape-scale coordination with surrounding land managers to provide adequate ranging area for a viable population.
+The European bison population in the park represents an important component of international efforts to restore this species across its former range in Europe.

 Visitor Ratings